housleyjk/ws-rs/README.md

 This library provides an implementation of WebSockets, [RFC6455](https://tools.ietf.org/html/rfc6455) using [MIO](https://github.com/carllerche/mio).
 It allows for handling multiple connections on a single thread, and even spawning new client connections on the same thread.
 This makes for very fast and resource efficient WebSockets.
-The API design abstracts away the menial parts of the WebSocket protocol, such as sending and receiving Ping/Pong frames, which allows you to focus on application code and rely on WS-RS to handle protocol conformance.
+The API design abstracts away the menial parts of the WebSocket protocol, masking and unmasking frames, which allows you to focus on application code and rely on WS-RS to handle protocol conformance.
 However, it is also possible to get low-level access to individual WebSocket frames if you need to write extensions or want to optimize around the WebSocket protocol.

 **[API documentation](http://housleyjk.github.io/ws-rs/ws)**